Joy of Giving Something (JGS) Fellowship

 Will the financial support I receive for my community project and travel to the IA National Gathering cover all associated costs?

-Past community project awards have averaged $625 and can be used to offset any associated project costs paid by the Fellow up to this amount.
-Past travel awards to the IA National Gathering have fully covered the cost of the hotel (up to 3 nights) and registration (including lunches) with nothing directly paid by the Fellow.
+Past community project awards have averaged $600 and can be used to offset any associated project costs paid by the Fellow up to this amount.
+Past travel awards to the IA National Gathering or Engaged Arts Summits have fully covered the cost of the hotel (up to 3 nights) and registration (including lunches).
 IA has also provided $550 to offset additional travel costs paid by the Fellow, which may include airfare, ground transportation, additional meals, etc.

 The final question on the application form provides space for you to indicate your unique support needs.
 We also strongly recommend communicating these needs to your recommender to see what kinds of additional financial support may be available through your department, college, or university.